sermelo/cnn_exercise/README.md

 For more extensive testing, we can run more app replicas with a command like this one:

     docker-compose up --force-recreate --build --scale app=5

+run_docker_compose_test.sh can be run to do the same

 # TODO
 * Add docstrings